 Active or inactive employees who notify the retirement system of their intent to retire will be sent a retirement packet prior to their retirement date.
 The Pension Packet can be found on your retirement system website and will include an instructional sheet regarding the MyBenefits site and call center and a required form to be completed and sent with the pension application and other required documents.
 The form is used by the retirement system to update the member's insurance record.
-The MvBenefits Service Center will receive the member's updated information which will allow the member to enroll or make changes online on the MyBenefits portal to their current benefits within 60 days of the retirement effective date.
-If the active employee is satisfied with the benefits they have in place at the time of retirement, there will be no need to go online to the MyBenefits portal as benefits in place at the time of retirement will continue.
+The MyBenefits Service Center will receive the member's updated information which will allow the member to enroll or make changes online on the MyBenefits portal to their current benefits within 60 days of the retirement effective date.

-NOTE: Spouses who are both eligible for coverage must be enrolled as a member in their own right unless they qualify for the Annuitant Waiver option (see the 'Opt Out and Waiver' section for qualifications).
+NOTE: Spouses who are both eligible for coverage must be enrolled as a member in their own right unless they qualify for the Annuitant Waiver option (see the 'Opt-Out and Waiver' section for qualifications).